 Food Drive Thanksgiving Classes | Barre, Cycle, and Aerial

-TULA in South Portland will have three body-moving options for Thanksgiving morning.
-Take a Barre class, a cycle class, or a aerials class.
+TULA in South Portland will have four body-moving options for Thanksgiving morning.
+Take a Barre class, a cycle class, or a yoga class.
 Classes are free, but please bring a non-perishable food item or cash donation for the South Portland Food Cupboard.

 Thanksgiving Donation Yoga Practice

 8:30-10 a.m.
 Thanksgiving Day, Nov.
 22. Cider Hill Yoga, York. www.facebook.com and yogaonyork.com